-Wondering how to start an online store?
+Wondering how to start an online store with Shopify?
 If the answer is yes, you’ve come to the right place, as we understand the importance of taking a brick-and-mortar business virtual.

 A strong online presence has always been at the forefront of importance for most modern retailers, but in 2020 it is paramount due to the current economic and global situation.

-So, if you’ve long considered delving into ecommerce but aren’t quite sure where you should start, never fear, as we are going to walk you through some of the most essential steps that you will require to take your physical store online.
+So, if you’ve long considered delving into ecommerce by creating a Shopify website but aren’t quite sure how to start an online store, never fear, as we are going to walk you through some of the most essential steps that you will require to take your physical store online.

-With Shopify’s free trial, merchants will be provided with an opportunity to use the platform and gather first-hand experience of whether it would work well for their business.
+With Shopify’s free trial, merchants will be provided with an opportunity learn how to start an online store whilst using the platform and gather first-hand experience of whether it would work well for their business.

 Should you wish to take advantage of this extended free trial, we’d act fast as this offer is only available for a limited time only, however, if you happen to miss this opportunity, do not fear, as Shopify offers a 14-day free trial all year round.

-If you’re ready to give Shopify a shot, head on over to the Theme Store where the perfect website template for your business can be found.
+If you’re ready to learn how to start an online store with Shopify, head on over to the Shopify Theme Store where the perfect website template for your business can be found.

-If you’re sold on Shopify, why not delve head-first into a paid theme if your budget allows?
+If you’re sold on learning how to start an online store with Shopify, why not delve head-first into a paid theme if your budget allows?
 We’d recommend selecting a theme from the OS 2.0 (Online Store 2.0) collection, as these templates have been enhanced with the latest developer; tools, features and technologies.

-To create a recognisable brand, you will first need to build an online store that maintains a similar vibe to your brick and mortar store.
-If you require a little help in this department, a Shopify designer will be more than happy to help you to find the perfect theme for your store.
+To discover how to start an online store with a recognisable brand, you will first need to build a Shopify website that maintains a similar vibe to your brick and mortar store.
+If you require a little help in this department, our team of Shopify experts will be more than happy to help you to find the perfect Shopify theme for your business.

 Designing The Essential Pages

 Do you know what they say?
-Rome wasn’t built in a day and the same logic can be applied when taking a physical store online.
+Rome wasn’t built in a day and the same logic can be applied when learning how to start an online store with Shopify.

 It’ll take some time to get all of your store’s pages to a place where you’re happy with them.
-With that being said, we wouldn’t recommend waiting until all of your site’s pages are ready before launching the store.
+With that being said, we wouldn’t recommend waiting until all of your site’s pages are ready before launching your Shopify store.

-Once you have these web pages on-site, the sooner you will be able to get your Shopify store up and running.
+Once you have these web pages on-site, the sooner you will be able to learn how to start an online store with Shopify.
 Let’s face it, an ecommerce site that doesn’t have the above pages is missing out on something pretty standard that customers will expect to see.

 Ease of Navigation

-What’s more important than your store’s; colour theme, font selection or chosen Shopify template?
+What’s more important than your Shopify store’s; colour theme, font selection or chosen Shopify design?
 The navigation structure of course.
 This will have a huge impact on important metrics such as; conversions, sales and bounce rates.

 The Product Inventory

-When learning how to setup a online store, adding the product inventory is a pretty big (and exciting step) as this is when an ecommerce business comes to life.
+When learning how to start an online store with Shopify, adding the product inventory is a pretty big (and exciting step) as this is when an ecommerce business comes to life.

 So, once you’ve picked a layout for all of the essential pages that we mentioned above, it’ll be time to start populating them.
 We’d recommend starting with your product pages, as these will need to provide every detail for the customer’s benefit in the most compelling of ways.

-If you’re curious about the winning formula for high-converting product pages, we believe that the key to success is simply producing stunning product photography and well-written product descriptions.
+If you’re curious about the winning formula for high-converting product pages when learning how to start an online store with Shopify, we believe that the key to success is simply producing stunning product photography and well-written product descriptions.

 This sounds easy enough to achieve, but it’s a little tough to execute, especially the first time around.
 So, don’t be too hard on yourself.
-The thing about running an online store is that both the tribulations and successful moments will all be down to trial and error.
+The thing about running a Shopify store is that both the tribulations and successful moments will all be down to trial and error.

 With practice, you’ll get better at executing the standards that your store is expected to meet and with experience, you’ll surpass them.